 - Lift the coil and remove it from the spark plug.

 - Apply high-temperature anti-seize to the threads of the spark plugs.
 Install the new spark plugs and torque to 30Nm.
-Start threading the new spark plugs by hand to not cross-thread the plugs as you install them.
+Start threading the new spark plugs by hand to not cross-thread them as you install them.

 - Install the ignition coils.
-Use dielectric grease on the inside of the boot before seating them back onto the spark plugs.
+Use dielectric grease inside the boot before seating them back onto the spark plugs.
 Make sure that the ignition coil connectors are not switched around.
 For example, your connector going to cylinder 2 is now moved to cylinder 3.
-You will end up with multiple cylinder misfire P0300 P0302 and P0303 even if the ignition coils are not switched, but the connectors are.
+You will end up with multiple cylinder misfires, P0300, P0302, and P0303, even if the ignition coils are not switched, but the connectors are.
 The key is not to switch around the ignition coil connectors.

 Spark Plug Replacement Interval

 The typical spark plug change interval for most Volvo vehicles is 60,000 miles.
 This range can vary based on the spark plug type.
 See the owner’s manual.

 The typical Volvo spark gap ranges from 0.008 to 0.043.
 Check the spec sticker under the hood.
 Genuine Volvo spark plugs come pre-gapped.